tc39/proposal-decimal/README.md

 As currently defined in JavaScript, Numbers are 64-bit binary floating-point numbers.
 The conversion from most decimal values to binary floats rarely is an exact match.
 For instance: the decimal number 0.5 can be exactly represented in binary, but not 0.1; in fact, the the 64-bit floating point number corresponding to 0.1 is actually 0.1000000000000000055511151231257827021181583404541015625.
 Same for 0.2, 0.3, … Statistically, most human-authored decimal numbers cannot be exactly represented as a binary floating-point number (AKA float).

-The goal of the Decimal proposal is to add support to the JavaScript standard library for decimal numbers in a way that provides good ergonomics, functionality, and performance.
-JS programmers should feel comfortable using decimal numbers, when that’s appropriate.
+The goal of the Decimal proposal is to add support to the JavaScript standard library for decimal numbers in a way that provides good ergonomics and functionality.
+JS programmers should feel comfortable using decimal numbers, when those are appropriate.
 Being built-in to JavaScript means that we will get optimizable, well-maintained implementations that don’t require transmitting, storing, or parsing and jit-optimizing every additional JavaScript code.

 ### Primary use case: Representing human-readable decimal values such as money